 Nursing Doctoral (DNP) Capstone

-See the Calendar of Events (coming soon) for dates and more information.
+A Calendar of Events (weekly, Wednesday details, Thursday details) will be posted in the future.
 Everyone is invited to attend these events!
 Students present amazing projects in all disciplines - there is something for everyone!

 UW-Eau Claire's Celebration of Excellence in Research and Creative Activity (CERCA) is designed to give UW-Eau Claire students the opportunity to present the results of their research and scholarly creative activity.
 The event highlights student research accomplishments and contributions to the academic community.
 CERCA encourages the dissemination of research results from all disciplines represented at UW-Eau Claire.

 The first UW-Eau Claire student research event, known as Student Research Day was in 1992 with 60 posters presented.
 Since 1992, the event has expanded and evolved.
 In 2014, CERCA highlighted 343 projects by 697 different students and 372 faculty mentors.
 CERCA continues to grow every year.